Definition: Consisting of or composed of similar elements or ingredients, of a uniform quality throughout.

 Table of Contents

 What is homogenous?
 What does homogenous mean?
-The word homogenous has been derived from two Greek words that are “homo” which means the same and “genous” means kind.
-Therefore, the homogeneous meaning is that things under consideration that are all same or similar or are present in the same proportion.
+The word homogenous has been derived from two Greek words that are “homo”, which means the same and “genous”, which means kind.
+Therefore, the homogeneous meaning refers to those considered as all same, similar, or present in the same proportion.

 Homogenous (definition): generally means “of the same kind” or alike.
 In biology, it is the old term for homologous, which is defined as “having corresponding parts, similar structures, or the same anatomical positions”.
 Etymology: from Latin homo, meaning “same” and “genous” means “kind”.
 Variant: homogeneous.
-Compare: heterogenous.
+Antonym: heterogeneous

 We can define homogenous as “being the same” or “alike”.
 It may be used to describe entities showing such features.
 For example, homogenous substances are substances that are uniform throughout their volume and composition.
 Thus, if two samples are taken from two various sections in the homogenous mixtures and substances, they are going to have identical compositions and characteristics.